Expertise

-I am a quantum computing researcher with 20+ years of experience and a strong background in theoretical physics.
+I am a quantum computing researcher with 20+ years of experience and a strong background in both computer science and theoretical physics.
 My work is theoretical, not experimental – but it maps directly onto the questions that quantum technology companies face today.

 Quantum Programming and Compilation

-Quantum hardware is only as useful as the software that drives it.
-Compilers that translate high-level algorithms into efficient gate sequences are a key bottleneck.
+Today’s quantum computers are small – limited in qubits and circuit depth.
+Optimizing algorithms for these constraints is therefore crucial: good compilation can yield an order-of-magnitude gain, making the difference between a toy demo and a useful quantum advantage.
 I am a pioneer in quantum programming languages, having designed formal calculi for quantum computation since 2003.
 More recently, I co-supervised a CIFRE thesis with Quandela (2022–2025) on a programming language for photonic, measurement-based quantum computing – where compilation and optimization are tightly coupled to the hardware.

 Quantum Simulation and Use Cases